 STEVE CHANG (He/Him) is a Fiction Manuscript Reader.
 He is a Taiwanese writer and educator from the San Gabriel Valley, California.
 His work has appeared or is forthcoming in Epiphany, Guernica, Hobart, J Journal, North American Review, and elsewhere.
 He holds an MFA from Cornell and has been teaching for a really long time.
 Tweets @steveXisXok.

 PEYTON MCKENZIE (She/Her) is a Fiction Manuscript Reader.
 She holds both a BA and MA in English Literature from Winthrop University, where she specialized in African-American literature with particular interests in Afro-futurism.
 When she’s not working, she’s writing Black speculative fiction, playing The Sims, and enjoys nothing more than a skillet chocolate chip cookie.
 You can follow her reading adventures at @readitandeat_ on Instagram.

 CATHY ULRICH (She/Her) is a Fiction Manuscript Reader.
 She is the founding editor of Milk Candy Review, a journal of flash fiction.
-Her work has been published in various journals, including Black Warrior Review, Passages North, and Wigleaf and can be found in Best Microfiction 2019 and 2020, Best Small Fictions 2019, and Wigleaf‘s Top 50 Very Short Fictions 2017 and 2019.
+Her work has been published in various journals including Black Warrior Review, Passages North, and Wigleaf, and can be found in Best Microfiction 2019 and 2020, Best Small Fictions 2019, and Wigleaf‘s Top 50 Very Short Fictions 2019.
 Her book Ghosts of You was published by Okay Donkey Press in October 2019.
 She lives in Montana with her daughter and various small animals.